Bare strip takeoff skimming over rhino...

 Recorded in Montreux, Switzerland

 This is the remaster I have waited nearly forty years for.
-"Lodger", originally released in 1979, has always, in my opinion, suffered from appalling sound.
+As I said, the album has always, in my opinion, suffered from appalling sound.
 The original RCA release was unlistenable and the 1990 EMI/RYKO not much better with a muffled sound that led one to think the album was just badly recorded in the first place, something that was substantiated with the 1999 release which offered little improvement.
-Others in that batch were more than acceptable, yet "Lodger" was always dreadful.
+Others in that batch were more than acceptable, yet Lodger was always dreadful.

 1. Fantastic Voyage